RogueWizard42/cyber_tron/keylogger/outline.md

 Build and deploy a basic Python-based keylogger inside a virtual lab.
 This project simulates a post-exploitation scenario where a keylogger is manually installed on a compromised machine.
 The goal is to develop a functional tool, understand how data exfiltration works, and showcase ethical red team techniques.

-This lab lives in the `dark_arts_lab` GitHub repo and is designed to show real, usable skills.
+This lab lives in the `cyber_lab` GitHub repo and is designed to show real, usable skills.

 ---